 I absolutely love some of the hotel bars at Walt Disney World, particularly the one at Animal Kingdom Lodge, called Sanaa Lounge, and The Wilderness Lodge, called Territory Lounge.
-Bonus that you may see animals outside Animal Kingdom Lodge if you’re lucky.
+Bonus: You may see animals outside Animal Kingdom Lodge if you’re lucky.

 There’s something extra special at Port Orleans Resort and Fort Wilderness.
-You can pay to have a 25-minute horse drawn carriage ride through a “Louisiana inspired” environment or wilderness camp ground.
-How romantic would that be?
+You can pay to have a 25-minute horse-drawn carriage ride through a “Louisiana-inspired” environment or wilderness campground.

 This is one you need to actually be staying on property for, but if you are don’t forget about the fabulous pool at your hotel!
 Every single hotel at Walt Disney World has a pool (or several) and a day or afternoon spent by it can be just the relaxing re-energizing activity you need to gear up for a full day of park hopping another time.

 Disney's Contemporary Resort and Grand Floridian even have cabanas to rent.